-N1MM Logger supports several methods of CW keying, but two are not supported.
-The first is CW by audio tone, or MCW, as is done by software such as FLDIGI, The reason for this is that this method can produce unnecessarily wide signals, or even in some cases two closely-spaced signals from one transmitter
+N1MM Logger+ supports several methods of CW keying, but two are not supported.
+The first of these unsupported methods is CW by audio tone, or MCW, as is done by software such as FLDIGI.
+The reason for this is that if it is not set up carefully, this method can produce unnecessarily wide signals, or even in some cases two closely-spaced signals from one transmitter.

-The second method involves sending ASCII characters to the radio, which then converts them to CW.
-Only a few radios have this capability, and in most or all of these the resulting CW operation is far less suited to contest use than N1MM Logger's own.
+The second unsupported method involves sending ASCII characters to the radio, which then converts them to CW.
+Only a few radios have this capability, and in most or all of these the resulting CW operation is far less suited to contest use than the Logger's own.
+N1MM Logger+ does not support this method directly, although it is possible for users to use this capability by means of radio control macro commands incorporated into function key messages, provided they are willing to accept some loss of functionality as compared with the directly supported methods.